attack68/rateslib/docs/source/i_guide.rst

 Multi-currency instruments
 --------------------------

-Let's take a quick look at a multi-currency instrument: the :class:`~rateslib.instruments.FXSwap`.
+Let's take a look at an example of a multi-currency instrument: the :class:`~rateslib.instruments.FXSwap`.
 All instruments have a mid-market pricing function :meth:`rate()<rateslib.instruments.BaseDerivative.rate>`.
 Keeping a consistent function name across all *Instruments* allows any of them to be used within a :class:`~rateslib.solver.Solver` to calibrate *Curves* around target mid-market rates.

+This *FXSwap* *Instrument* construction prices to the same mid-market rate as the ad-hox *swap* rate used in the example above (as expected).

 .. ipython:: python